Best Fitbit 2024: Track steps, stress, sleep and more

 In many ways, the Fitbit Versa 4 is a cut-down version of the Fitbit Sense 2, with an almost identical design but losing the Sense 2's EDA stress sensor and the ECG heart health tech.
 However, for everyday fitness tracking, we think the Versa 4 is every bit as good.
 If you do want to track stress, you can do so through other data-collection methods, such as a brief questionnaire or by analyzing heart rate.

-The Versa 4 has an excellent display, comfortable feel, and impressive battery life, however there’s no music playback.
+The Versa 4 has an excellent display, comfortable feel, and impressive battery life, however there is no music playback.
 The watch also has 40 activity modes — a very conspicuous increase over the 20 of the Versa 3.

-When it comes to performance, maximum and average heart rate figures were closely aligned with those of the Garmin Fenix 7 and Apple Watch Series 8 when we wore two wearables on a single workout.
+During our Fitbit Versa 4 review, we were impressed by its tracking performance.
+Maximum and average heart rate figures were closely aligned with those of the more premium Garmin Fenix 7 and Apple Watch Series 8 when we wore two wearables on a single workout.
 GPS caused a few headaches, however, as we found the Versa 4 took some time to triangulate.
 Daily step counts were much more reasonable though.
-Plus, six months of Fitbit Premium are included.

 The smallest Fitbit